abrarwali/Analysis-of-Suicide-and-Murder-Rates-in-J-K/README.md

 The Analysis of the two data sets "Crime in India" and "Suicide Rates in India" for the state of Jammu and Kashmir taken from datadotworld.

-Suicide cases are significantly more common in J&K than there are Murder cases.

 # Tools Used
   Matplotlib